-We owe Dr. Berne the notions related to personality models, the need of caress or stimuli to mature as human beings and the approach of a Script of Life sometimes unconscious and sometimes rooted in social and family beliefs.
+We owe Dr. Eric Berne the notions related to personality models, the need of caress or stimuli to mature as human beings and the approach of a Script of Life sometimes unconscious and sometimes rooted in social and family beliefs.

 These models of personality or Ego states are three: Parent, Adult and Child.
 During the day or a period of time, we can feel, believe and act on them, that is to say, as a very influential someone in our childhood (generically called Parent, but it could be any relative, teacher or friend); as someone who acts with their context and uses their knowledge and experience (Adult); or as someone impulsive, fickle and spontaneous (Child).
 From these perspectives, we set up relationships and social activities (transactions), well described in his best-selling book ‘Games People Play’.

 Within these games, in his Theory of Communication, the psychiatrist also described the essential hungers of individuals: stimulus, recognition and structure.
 To improve and to interact, caressing is necessary.
 When others recognize us positively or negatively, it even helps define our life to ourselves and to our position in the world.
 Social interaction would be the response of people to these caresses or stimuli.